Before you dive into outreach, here’s a quick look at the four main types of influencers and how they can support your brand’s next move.

 Micro-Influencers

-Micro-influencers generally have an audience that is uniform in their thoughts or demographics, so their followers are always interested in what they have to say.
+This type generally has an audience that is uniform in their thoughts or demographics, so their followers are always interested in what they have to say.
 This appeals to brands who want to reach a specific audience with high engagement rates.

 The Pros of Using Micro-Influencers